 Our wholly owned subsidiary, RBC Aircraft Products, Inc. is a plaintiff in a lawsuit against Precise Machining & Manufacturing LLC currently pending in the United States District Court, District of Connecticut's Case Number 3:10 CV 878 (SRU).
 A jury award against Precise Machining & Manufacturing LLC and in favor of RBC Aircraft Products, Inc. in the amount of \$2,986,089 was entered on April 9, 2013.
 Precise Machining & Manufacturing LLC subsequently filed a motion for judgment in its favor as a matter of law and a motion for a new trial.
 On May 5, 2014 the presiding judge surprisingly overturned the jury verdict and granted a motion for a new trial.
 RBC Aircraft Products, Inc. subsequently filed a motion for Certification of Judgment, which was unopposed by Precise Machining & Manufacturing LLC, which was granted on July 28, 2014 and allows RBC Aircraft Products, Inc. to immediately appeal the judges' decision to overturn the jury verdict to the Second Circuit Court of Appeals.
-The overturning of a jury verdict is highly unusual and RBC Aircraft Products, Inc. believes there is no credible support for doing so in this matter and expects to be successful with its appeal.
+On November 10, 2015, the Second Circuit Court, District of Connecticut for retrial.

-We expect to prevail in this appeal above; however, as litigation is inherently unpredictable, there can be no assurance in this regard.
+We expect to prevail in the retrial; however, as litigation is inherently unpredictable, there can be no assurance in this regard.
 Any monetary recovery from this lawsuit will be recognized only if and when it is received by the Company.